iO-Academy/AcademyPortal/README.md

 **/deleteStage**

 DELETE
-- Changes the 'deleted' value for a single entry in the stages table to '1'.
+- Changes the 'deleted' value for a single entry in the stages table to '1', and changes the 'order' value for that entry to '0'.
 - Sends:
     - `{'id' : 'integer'}`
 - Returns success true / false: